JOMI logo

 2. An epidural is not used for an MIE.
 This simplifies the postoperative care with minimal use of vasopressor agents and limiting fluid requirements.

-3. Rib blocks of 0.5% Marcaine are given at the conclusion of the chest portion.
+3. Rib blocks of 0.5% marcaine are given at the conclusion of the chest portion.

 2. Patient Positioning